satishnbk/Liferay-1/dev/README.md

-# Liferay
+# Development
-This repository includes all liferay projects.
+This repository includes all liferay custom development.